 - Usually there is uneventful recovery.
 Diarrhoea usually lasts for 5-7 days and in most it stops within two weeks.
 Vomiting usually lasts for 1-2 days and in most it stops within three days.

-- The number of deaths from rotavirus in children in England and Wales is probably no more than three or four a year, although it will be much greater in less developed countries and worldwide the number is probably 600,000 to 800,000 a year.
-It is hoped that the prognosis will improve considerably in those countries (such as the UK) in which the rotavirus vaccination has been instituted.
+- The number of deaths from rotavirus in children in England and Wales is probably no more than three or four a year, although it will be much greater in less developed countries.
+Worldwide the number was 128,500 in 2016.
+Rotavirus surveillance statistics demonstrate a steady decrease in incidence in the UK since the introduction a rotavirus vaccine.

 - Infants and those with immunological compromise are more likely to have more severe disease and to require admission to hospital for rehydration.
 In severe cases, hypovolaemic shock and even death can occur.

 - Breastfeeding confers some protection against gastroenteritis.
 One study found that exclusive breastfeeding, compared with not breastfeeding, protects against hospitalisation for diarrhoea and lower respiratory tract infection; this is especially important in developing countries.